 Programming in SASS not only allows us to avoid code repetition or make it more structured.
 It opens up new possibilities for us to generate classes, to create styles depending on the settings.

-By the end of the course, you will have learned how to work with functions and that mixins are also functions.
+By the end of the course, you will have learned how to work with functions and mixins.
 You will be able to generate similar classes with a single function.
-Agree that it's much nicer to generate classes like mt-5, mt-10 and so on with a few lines of code, without having to constantly copy and include the right styles with mixins, as we did in the previous course.
+It's much nicer to generate classes like mt-5

 The Hexlet support team or other students will answer you.